akc42/akc-router/README.md

 It has the following properties

-* `base` is used to define the prefix to any URL being used.
-So if the `application is sitting at (for example) http://example.com/blog, then `base` `should be set to '/blog'

 * `selected`  is a numeric property, giving the index amongst all the top level elements with
 ```AKC.Route` behavior that has been selected as a result of the current URL.